vogechri/CustomNetworkLayers/README.md

 About:
 The repository holds several custom network layers.
 Some of which were used in my recent optical flow project: Learning Energy Based Inpainting for Optical Flow.

-The additional and optional library
+The additional and necessary library
  - ImageUtilities

 is not included.